Einstein's Theory of Relativity

 3.29 |

-frame, the "apparent second" Sv[mov] is equal to the time
+moving frame, the "apparent second" Sv[mov] is equal to

-taken by the local clock moving at velocity V to record the same number
+the time taken by the local clock moving at velocity V to record

-does during one "absolute second" (So).
-This means that
+"absolute second" (So).
+This means that during one

-different frames, the "absolute duration" of the "apparent second"
+rates, in different frames, the "absolute duration" of the

-varies with the velocity of the frame carrying the clock.
+"apparent second" varies with the velocity of the frame carrying

 potential) is called the "absolute second of reference".
 Since the

-the case of apparent second Sv in a frame moving at velocity:
+for the case of apparent second Sv in a frame moving at

 3.30 |

-From the definition of apparent seconds in a frame moving at velocity
+definition of apparent seconds in a frame moving at velocity V,

 moving second is: